Unwanted Guests? 11 Ways to Control What’s Attracting Chipmunks

 • Thiram is used to treat plant roots, shoots, and bark.

-• Placement of mothballs and perhaps flakes (Naphthalene) inside gardens are an option for chipmunks’ repellents.
+• Placement of mothballs and perhaps flakes (Naphthalene) inside gardens is an option for chipmunks’ repellents.

 • To produce a DIY chipmunk repellent, use the following ingredients: 1 tablespoon of Lysol, 4 liters of water, plus 3 ounces of Epsom salt.